-HMRC has recently opened a pilot service for businesses with straightforward affairs (i.e. those who will need to use the service from April) and the pilot scheme will be gradually extended for other businesses in the next few months.
+HMRC has recently opened a pilot service Making Tax Digital for Income Tax for self-employed businesses and landlords with straightforward affairs (i.e. those who will need to use the service from April) and the pilot scheme will be gradually extended for other businesses.

 Keeping digital records and making quarterly updates will not be mandatory for taxes other than VAT before April 2021.